Supercookiegaming/6502-ROR-Test-Board/README.md

 When Building your own board its best to use sockets and preferably zif sockets for the 6502 and AT28C256.

-V1.0 Uses 1 SMD part that uses a 	SC70-6 package.
+V1 uses 1 SMD part that uses a SC70-6 package.
 V1.1 only has through hole components.